Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Related Work

 GeoBFT \cite{gupta2020resilientdb}, as another scalability solution, maintains the entire ledger on every node and orders each transaction within only a single cluster to reduce the latency of cross-cluster transactions.
 After ordering every transaction, however, all clusters need to communicate with each other to enable other clusters to update their ledgers and execute transactions, resulting in high latency. \fi

-The hierarchical permissioned blockchain model presented in \cite{sahoo2019hierarchical} focuses only on the data abstraction across different levels of the hierarchy and does not address cross-domain transactions, consensus, and the mobility of nodes.
-Plasma \cite{poon2017plasma} also uses hierarchical chains to improve transaction throughput of Ethereum blockchain using a series of smart contracts to create hierarchical trees of sidechains, however, processing cross-domain transactions and mobility of nodes have not been addressed in Plasma.

-Our work is also related to blockchain systems with DAG-structured ledgers, e.g., Iota \cite{popov2016tangle}, Vegvisir \cite{karlsson2018vegvisir}, Phantom \cite{sompolinsky2018phantom}, Spectre \cite{sompolinsky2016spectre}, and Caper \cite{amiri2019caper}.
-In particular, in Caper, the DAG structure is the result of the simultaneous appending of local and global transactions to the ledger whereas in \sys, the DAG structure is used to support cross-domain transactions in internal levels.
-Moreover, Caper neither follows the hierarchical structure of wide area networks nor supports the mobility of nodes.
+The blockchain model presented in \cite{sahoo2019hierarchical} focuses only on the data abstraction across different levels of the hierarchy and does not address cross-domain transactions, consensus, and mobility of nodes.
+Plasma \cite{poon2017plasma} also uses hierarchical chains to improve transaction throughput of the Ethereum blockchain, however, processing cross-domain transactions and mobility of nodes have not been addressed in Plasma. \ifextend Our work is also related to blockchain systems with DAG-structured ledgers, e.g., Iota \cite{popov2016tangle}, Vegvisir \cite{karlsson2018vegvisir}, Phantom \cite{sompolinsky2018phantom}, Spectre \cite{sompolinsky2016spectre}, and Caper \cite{amiri2019caper}.
+While in such systems, the DAG structure is the result of the simultaneous appending of transactions to the ledger, in \sys, the DAG structure is used to support cross-domain transactions in internal levels.
+In particular, in Caper, the DAG structure is the result of the simultaneous appending of local and global transactions to the ledger whereas, in \sys, the DAG structure is used to support cross-domain transactions in internal levels.
+Moreover, Caper neither follows the hierarchical structure of wide area networks nor supports the mobility of nodes. \fi

-Blockchain brings the capability of managing wide area networks data through its secure distributed ledger and provide immutability, decentralization, and transparency, all of which promise to tackle security issues of current 5G networks \cite{nguyen2020blockchain}.
-A permissionless blockchain-based architecture for IoT has been introduced in \cite{dorri2016blockchain} where each cluster of nodes, e.g., a smart home, maintains a blockchain ledger.
-Blockchain is also utilized to build an authentication system for reliable authentication and information sharing among different edge-based IoT platforms \cite{guo2019blockchain}.
-In \cite{gai2019permissioned}\cite{wang2019blockchain}, a trusted access control scheme for energy sharing and distribution is designed using blockchains.
-Vehicular network \cite{li2018efficient}, resource management \cite{qiao2019blockchain}, and resource allocation \cite{xia2018etra} are some of the other applications that use blockchain to achieve performance and trustworthiness.
-Nonetheless, the challenges of maintaining hierarchical ledgers, processing cross-domain transactions, and establishing consensus in presence of mobile devices are not addressed in these studies.